daltonschool/robotzombie/chapter_2_script.md

 The ominous music cuts out as the camera moves to MSW sitting at the other end of the table zooming in on MSW's face.
 His head snaps up as he looks away from his computer and the silence is interupted by a familiar order:

-*MSW*: build robots!
+*MSW*: "build robots!"

 A group of students convene at the next table over.
-The freshman boys are in tears, simply dejected.
+The freshman boys and Charlie DiPrinzio are in tears, simply dejected.

+*Charlie DiPrinzio* : "Waaaaaaah!
+I'm sad!"

-*Laeo* (suddenly serious): Stop snivelling!
+*Laeo* (suddenly serious): "Stop snivelling, Charlie!
 I know we experienced a tragic loss yesterday.
 He shouldn't have attracted the zombies by screaming after me and OtherBen in the staircase but once the zombies got Ryan there was nothing we could do about the fever.
-He's the reason we were all able to make it here.
+He's the reason we were all able to make it here."

-*Makoto* : We're safe for now, but we have a lot to do.
+*Makoto* : "We're safe for now, but we have a lot to do."

-*Charlie* : We have to organize!
-We need a group in charge of cooking, a building group, a coding group, a defense group...(50 more) and a shift so that we can all do our tasks with maximum efficiency and work is being done around the clock.
+*Charlie* : "We have to organize!
+We need a group in charge of cooking, a building group, a coding group, a defense group, a team morale group, a prototyping group, a time wasting and distraction group, and a shift so that we can all do our tasks with maximum efficiency and work is being done around the clock."

-*Julian* (to Ava): Oh no!
+*Julian* (looking at Charlie DiPrinzio): "Oh no!
 I forgot my home-made kale juice on the fifth floor!
-Do you want to come with me to get it?
+Do you want to come with me to get it?"

+*Charlie DiPrinzio* : "Sure!"

+*Julian* : "Ooooo...Noooo...I was talking to Ava..."

+*Charlie DiPrinzio* : "Oh.
+Can I come anyway?"

+*Charlie Forster* : "No!
+Two people is enough!
+We can't afford to lose three!"

+Charlie ignores Charlie and tries to follow the others, but Makoto tackles him, preventing him from leaving.
 Julian and Ava reach the fifth floor and hear Davis' screams down to the end of the 5th floor, they start to run following the incessant stream of cries and wimpers.
 The camera switches to Davis, tears in his eyes, crumpled in a locker that he had survived in.

-Julian (preparing for the worst): Davis, what happened?
+*Julian* (preparing for the worst): "Davis, what happened?"

-Davis (his bottom lip trembling): Something tickled me!
+*Davis* (his bottom lip trembling): "Something tickled me!"

 Julian, knowing the pain that Davis has endured rushes to his side, and helps him up.
 Suddenly a crash erupts from behind them.
 They rush back to where everyone is congregated telling them that the fifth floor is no longer safe.
 They had moved, even with Zach and Andrew clinging to their beloved robot, down to the Cafeteria just in time.

 Once down in the cafeteria everyone resumes what they were doing, except the fear of the zombies has increased and the freshmen are now balled on the floor sobbing.
 A slow and steady banging and clomping starts coming up the stairs.
 Everything seems hopeless and the kids fear for the worst.

-Julian says, "guys this is like reaallly reaally bad," in his hispanic accent to try to diffuse the tension, but no one see the humor in his "yoke."
+*Julian* (in his hispanic accent to try to diffuse the tension, but no one see the humor in his "yoke") : "Guys this is like reaallly reaally bad."

 Nathaniel inconspicuously creeps off into the darkness, a clever grin on his face...

 Makoto and Daniel, still working on the robot, seem to make a great achievement, but it's too late.
 The zombies are approaching fast.

-Gordie peers up from his newspaper, finally coming to terms with the situation he rises crying, "it's time."
+*Gordie* (peering up from his newspaper, finally coming to terms with the situation he rises crying) : "It's time."

-Charlie: "Bolt the doors, get the robots ready."
+*Charlie*: "Bolt the doors, get the robots ready."

-As the kids scramble to find anything to bolt the doors with,Ben Rothschild is sitting in the middle of the floor, a clear obstacle playing on his phone, looking up every once in a while to ask "is there anything I can do?."
+As the kids scramble to find anything to bolt the doors with, OtherBen is sitting in the middle of the floor, a clear obstacle playing on his phone, looking up every once in a while to ask "is there anything I can do?."

-Dillon (looking up, fear in his eyes): We have left all the tools upstairs, all we brought was a robot cart.
+*Dillon* (looking up, fear in his eyes): "We have left all the tools upstairs, all we brought was a robot cart."

 On queue the zombies start banging on the cafeteria doors, screeches erupt while kids fear for their lives.